abdollatiif/watchlib/README.md

 watchlib
 ========

-Watchlib for consulting books in ISM
+Watchlib for read, comment, share and rate books in 'http://watchlist.herokuapp.com'